yas-sim/training_extensions/develop/_sources/guide/get_started/cli_commands.rst.txt

 The command results in ``exported_model.xml``, ``exported_model.bin``.

-To use the exported model as an input for ``otx explain``, please dump additional outputs with internal information, using ``--explain``:
+To use the exported model for explainable AI (XAI), please dump additional outputs with internal information, using ``--explain``:

 .. code-block:: shell